+File phot

+No. 37 - The ultimate tailgating vehicle can be made with a bit of paint and any small bus.

+List: Homework can be a fun endeavor

+Continued from 9

+31. Do your homework for

-File photo No. 32 - This officer's friend left him a friendly note in one of those bright yellow parking ticket envelopes - a startling sight for most students.
-To do: Drawing, whistling ensure fun for all ages Continued from 12 32.
-Put notes to your friends under their car's windshield wipers in those yellow parking ticket envelopes and watch the drama unfold.
-33. Draw murals in chalk on the sidewalks of campus.
-34. Serenade the residents of one of the outside-entrance dorms (during the day to avoid arrest).
+32. Put notes to your friends under their car's windshield wipers in those yellow parking ticket envelopes and watch the drama unfold.

+Draw murals in chalk on the sidewalks of campus.

+34. Serenade the residents of one of the outside-entrance dorms

+(during the day to avoid arrest).

 35. Attend the student film festival in the spring.
 36. Whistle at the construction workers who seem to be everywhere on campus.
 37. Decorate your favorite vehicle in MT Blue and tailgate 'til the sun comes up.
-38. Sing your favorite tune everywhere you walk and relish the ruckus you'll cause. ♦
+38. Sing your favorite tune everywhere you walk and relish the ruckus you'll cause. • Le Beau Chateau - •Students & faculty welcome - •Quiet peaceful setting - 3 Blocks from school - 1& 2 bedrooms 890-1378 890-1560 (fax) 1315 E. Castle St. Murfreesboro, TN 37130 What the students say Sidelines writer Chad Ackerman asked several current MTSU students what the biggest difference is between high school and MTSU, as well as the biggest similarity.